Christian Triebel: Personal life

-Triebel built his home, at the corner of Academy and Main streets in Old Salem, in 1774.
+Triebel built his home, at the corner of Academy Street and Main Street in Old Salem, in 1774.
 Part of the agreement with the Congregational Council, who owned the lot, was that he would allow the night watchmen to occupy an upstairs room.

 In October 1778, Triebel broke his leg while working on a mill in Bethabara (now Winston-Salem).
 The injury restricted him for the rest of his life.
 He retired around 1787.

 Death

 Triebel died in 1798, aged 83.
 He is interred in Salem Moravian God's Acre in Winston-Salem.